 How it works

-You should see the Google Analytics Custom Dimension Manager menu item in the Add-ons menu.
+You should see the Custom Dimension Manager For Google Analytics menu item in the Add-ons menu.
 You might need to reload the page if it isn’t there, or if it seems to be missing all its menu items.

 First, click on 1.
 Build/reformat Source Data sheet.
 This creates a new sheet named “Source Data”.
 It is populated with Custom Dimensions from 1-200, as well as a row where you can set the default value for empty rows.
 For each dimension, you can now write the name, scope (HIT or PRODUCT or SESSION or USER), and active status (true or false).
 If you leave a row empty, the tool will use what you specified in the “DEFAULT/EMPTY” row.